juancumbeq/platzi-react-with-vite-tailwind/README.md

 ## [CART PRODUCT CHECKOUT]()

-Now we have the react state `order` available to store several shopping carts, but is necessary to show the last order in another page to review the details, to do that the `Checkout` button must directionate the user to the url: `/my-order/last`.
+Now we have the React state `order` available to store several shopping carts, but it is necessary to show the last order on another page to review the details.
+To do this, the `Checkout` button must direct the user to the URL: `/my-order/last`.

-The checkout side menu component is making use of the `Link` component to make available the redirectioning.
+The Checkout Side Menu component uses the `Link` component to enable the redirection.

 CheckoutSideMenu: